PDPA Compliance11 min read30 April 2026

 • Identify the legal mechanism for each transfer

-• Ensure contractual protections are in place and signed
+• Ensure contractual protections are signed and filed

-• Verify that cloud providers' DPAs meet PDPA requirements
+• Verify cloud providers' DPAs meet PDPA requirements

 • Check sub-processor lists for each vendor

-• Update privacy policy to disclose overseas transfers
+• Update your privacy policy to disclose overseas transfers

 • Test breach notification procedures with overseas recipients